-- All platforms consume 1 TCAM space by default for egress IPv4 and IPv6 groups, which reduces the space available for rules by 1 for IPv4 and IPv6 egress ACLs. - For a PE unit, the number of default rules for IPv4 or IPv6 egress ACLs depends on the number of SPX ports configured on the PE unit. - On ICX 7750 and ICX 7850 devices, when an egress ACL is applied to a VLAN, every ACL rule, including each default rule, is programmed as 2 entries.

-- By default, TCAM reserves 5 entries for an IPv4 ingress ACL group and 30 entries for a Layer 2 (MAC) ingress ACL on all ICX platforms. - Use the show access-list tcam usage unit id command to review hardware usage before binding an ACL.
+- All platforms consume 1 TCAM space by default for egress IPv4 and IPv6 groups, which reduces the space available for rules by 1 for IPv4 and IPv6 egress ACLs. - On ICX 7850 devices, when an egress ACL is applied to a VLAN, every ACL rule, including each default rule, is programmed as 2 entries. - By default, TCAM reserves 5 entries for an IPv4 ingress ACL group and 30 entries for a Layer 2 (MAC) ingress ACL on all ICX platforms. - Use the show access-list tcam usage unit id command to review hardware usage before binding an ACL.